Nasri (musician)

-Nasri Tony Atweh (نصري طوني عطوة, born 10 January 1981), known mononymously as Nasri, is a Canadian singer, songwriter, and record producer.
+Nasri Tony Atweh (نصري طوني عطوة, born 10 January 1981), known mononymously as Nasri, is a Canadian singer, songwriter and record producer.
 He serves as lead vocalist and songwriter for the reggae fusion band Magic!, which he formed in 2012 with fellow Toronto natives Mark Pellizzer, Alex Tanas, and Ben Spivak.
-The band are best known for their 2013 single "Rude", which peaked atop the Billboard Hot 100.
+The band is best known for their 2013 single "Rude", which peaked atop the Billboard Hot 100.

-Nasri is also a songwriter and producer, one half of the songwriting and production duo the Messengers.
-He and Adam Messinger have produced songs for other music industry acts including Justin Bieber, Shakira, Pitbull, Chris Brown, and Halsey, among others.
-He won Best R&B Album at the 54th Annual Grammy Awards for his production work on Brown's F.A.M.E..
+Nasri is also one half of the songwriting and production duo The Messengers, which has produced songs for other music industry acts, including Justin Bieber, Shakira, Pitbull, Chris Brown, and Halsey.
+He won Best R&B Album at the 54th Annual Grammy Awards for his production work on Chris Brown's F.A.M.E..
 He also won a Latin Grammy for his work on Shakira's El Dorado (2017).
 Two of his co-writing credits, "As Long as You Love Me" by Justin Bieber and "Feel This Moment" by Pitbull, peaked within the Billboard Hot 100's top ten.

-Early life and education

-Nasri was born and raised in Toronto, Ontario, as a child of Palestinian Christian immigrants from Bethlehem, and began singing at the age of six.
-He studied at Senator O'Connor College School, and while attending was part of the school choir as well as extra-curricular sports.
-Nasri in particular played Rugby in the position of second row for both his high school and local Rugby club.